Cornering Quantum Gravity: The Corner Proposal

 Any additional term in the expansion \eqref{vectorsexpansion} results in a non-closing algebra and is thus discarded in this analysis.
 The Lie bracket of the vector fields expressed in \eqref{ucagenerators} gives

 where $\hat{\zeta} \equiv \zeta^j\partial_j$ and the comma denotes partial differentiation.
-Remembering that the indices $i,j,k,...$ denote coordinates on the surface and $a,b,c,...$ normal coordinates, it is now easy to interpret this result.
+Remembering that the indices $i,j,k,...$ denote coordinates on the surface and $a,b,c,...$ denote coordinates on $M$ in the directions normal to the surface, it is now easy to interpret this result.
 The first line simply corresponds to diffeomorphisms on the surface.
 The first part of the second line corresponds to surface diffeomorphisms acting on the normal translations and the second part to the general linear group acting on normal translations.
 Finally, the first part of the last line corresponds simply to the general linear algebra, and the second part to the surface diffeomorphisms acting on this general linear algebra.
 Thus the complete group corresponding to this maximally closed algebra is